-By now you know that the American Red Cross recommends one-gallon per person per day.
-I highly recommend four-gallons per person per day.
-We need water to hydrate ourselves, cook meals, and maintain personal hygiene, to name just a few things.
+By now you know that the American Red Cross recommends one gallon per person per day.
+I highly recommend four gallons per person per day.
+We need water to hydrate ourselves, cook meals, maintain personal hygiene, and possibly at least wash our underwear.

 Emergency Survival Food

 Please keep in mind, this is a very short list, as in basic essentials, but we need to start somewhere, right?
 Many of these items are considered perishable food, so we need to plan our storage containers and shelf-life accordingly.
 Keeping an active inventory with a scheduled inspection and rotation as necessary is very important.
 Being able to keep the food free of moisture, pests, and bacteria can’t be overemphasized.